 When someone you love has been tragically killed, the grief can be overwhelming.
 It is difficult to consider money after a tragic loss, but creditors are rarely sympathetic.
 Just months after their loved one’s death, struggling families may suddenly find themselves facing large amounts of debt and falling behind on their bills.
 During this difficult time, insurance companies often pressure families into accepting settlements that are far below what they need.

-When this occurs, it is important to review all of your legal options with an experienced attorney.
+When this occurs, it is important to review all of your legal options with an experienced wrongful death attorney.
 Your attorney can negotiate with insurance companies on your behalf.
 Your attorney can even help you file a wrongful death lawsuit and hold the negligent party responsible for your loved one’s death.
 Contact the Colorado Springs wrongful death attorneys of the Green Law Firm, P.C. to schedule a free, no-pressure consultation, and get dedicated help.

 Each state has a civil “wrongful death statute” which outlines the procedures for bringing wrongful death actions.
 In Colorado, the surviving spouse is the only one eligible to file a wrongful death claim in the first year.
 During the second year, both the surviving spouse and children of the decedent are eligible to file a wrongful death claim.
 If there is no surviving spouse or children, parents of the decedent may file a claim.